You have no items in your order.

 Listen to a track by clicking a link below:

-"between the whispered minimalism of the XX and the glitchy percussion and abrasive electronica that characterised Portishead's recent work...Donnelly is ever the focal point and she manages a charming vulnerability a la Bjork...a performer who is naturally captivating" - The Line Of Best Fit
+"a sound that falls somewhere between the whispered minimalism of the XX and the glitchy percussion and abrasive electronica that characterised Portishead's recent work..Donnelly is ever the focal point and she manages a charming vulnerability a la Bjork while retaining control of each song..a performer who is naturally captivating" - The Line of Best Fit